cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 Out[20]: 27.0
 ```

+On the other hand, numbers can always be converted to strings:

 ```
 In [21]: str(27)
 Out[21]: '27'
 ```

-Boolean variables can be converted to `int` and `float` type with the functions mentioned above, but also by means of a mathematical operator:
+Booleans can be converted to `int` and `float` type with the functions mentioned above.
+Also, to make operations with numbers possible when they have different types, they are automatically converted to common type.
+For instance, Booleans are converted on the fly in the following examples:

 ```
 In [22]: 1 + True